 Welcome to my 3 part series about frets!
 I know it’s been a while since my last blog installment but with things insanely busy at the shop, it’s been hard to find the time to type!
 I have had a couple requests to cover the subject of frets as this formerly simple part on a guitar has become far more complex over the last 5 years or so.
 Frets are complex?
 Well, enough that I can write 3 full blog posts about them!
 Heck, I didn’t realize there could possibly be so much to learn about something so small but what started as a rabbit hole turned into a sink hole, so sit back, relax, and prepare to learn more about frets than you ever thought possible!

-Let's start by defining what frets are.
-Frets are the thin strips of metal that divide the fingerboard into different pitches.
+Let's start by defining what fret wire is.
+Fret Wire (which will often be referred to as frets) are the thin strips of metal that divide the fingerboard into different pitches.
 Frets are generally made of a metal alloy, which is a blend of specific metals.
 For many years, players did not think twice about their frets.
 Whatever their guitar had was what they played.
 It’s not until more recently that we have gotten more analytical, picky, confused, and educated about the whole thing.
 Fret size matters to just about every player, even those that don’t know it yet!

 The History and Evolution of Frets